 Another key ingredient is a reduced apple puree, a sort of condensed apple sauce, as it were.
 In the past, I used a professionally sourced product from France, but I’ve found that a good apple butter makes a very suitable substitute.
 If you want to spend a little more time, you can buy your favorite apple sauce and microwave it on low or defrost until you simmer off some of the excess liquids, and it becomes about 50 percent thicker.

-The last key ingredient is Puff Pastry Dough.
+The last key ingredient for my apple harvest flan is Puff Pastry Dough.
 I say key because some brands have little, if any, flavor since they are made with shortening rather than butter.
 One exception is DuFour Puff Pastry Dough, which we have at Nino’s.
 It’s wonderful.

 Those three key ingredients make this dish along with a coarse granulated sugar (you can use regular granulated sugar) and ground cinnamon.
 You’ll also need a beaten egg for brushing on the dough.

 Simple ingredients all available at Nino Salvaggio’s.

 Okay, want to give it a shot?
 It’s not very hard.

 - 1 Sheet of DuFour Puff Pastry, cut in half to create 2 rectangles about 4 1/2” x 10”